edgarsn/laravel-backscreen-api-client/README.md

-# Laravel TET Media Services API Client
+# Laravel Backscreen API Client

-This package helps you to make API calls to TET Media Services API v5.
+This package helps you to make API calls to Backscreen (a.k.a: Videosher, TET Media Services) API v5.

 https://api.cloudycdn.services/api/v5/docs